 “Busy people often choose highly processed convenience foods which are often low in fiber.
 And unfortunately, many weight-loss diets restrict grains as well as fruits and vegetables.”

 If you don’t get enough fiber from your food, you may need to supplement to get the benefits.
-Kristin’s just better.® prebiotic fiber is one easy way to get the fiber you need.
+Gennev dietitians frequently recommend the following products to their patients who are seeking to supplement some of their daily fiber:*

-To understand how products like just better.® can benefit your body, you need to understand the process going on in your gut, says Kristin.
+To understand how these products can benefit your body, you need to understand the process going on in your gut, says Kristin.

 “Prebiotics are soluble fiber that probiotic bacteria feed on.
 Nourish them with the right prebiotics, and the probiotic bacteria will thrive and colonize your gut (in other words, take up real estate and make babies!).”
 Result?
 Happy gut = better health!

 “Researchers have determined that prebiotic fiber also plays another roll in weight loss.
 When probiotic good bacteria eat the prebiotic fiber, they make chemicals called SCFAs (short chain fatty acids).
 When this happens, a signaling pathway is activated.
-A message is sent to the stomach and intestines that there is plenty of food (you can go ahead and stop eating… We have enough here).
+A message is sent to the stomach and intestines that there is plenty of food.

 “Also when there is an abundance of SCFAs, this increases digestive motility, which makes food move though the digestive tract more quickly, allowing less time for calorie extraction.
 When SCFAs are scarce (a low-fiber diet), motility is decreased and the message sent to the stomach and intestines is that there is not enough food.
 This causes food to move though the digestive tract more slowly to provide for MORE caloric extraction.